newton.ModelBuilder#

 Parameters:

 • body (int) – The index of the parent body this shape belongs to.
-Use -1 for shapes not attached to any specific body (e.g., static environment geometry).
+Use -1 for shapes not attached to any specific body (e.g., static world geometry).

 • type (int) – The geometry type of the shape (e.g., GeoType.BOX, GeoType.SPHERE).